geraintp/lamg/content/collections/pages/events.md

         content:
           -
             type: text
-            text: 'Every month we have a mid-month run; a group ride for full members (+ associate members with consent from their observer) to take in the vistas England has to offer (rain or shine!).
-The destinations may be familiar, but the routes to get there and back won''t be!
-Our ride-outs team aim to provide a motorcycle-friendly route on each run: save the highways for the cars!'
+            text: "Every month we have a mid-month run; a group ride for full members (+ associate members with consent from their observer) to take in the vistas England has to offer (rain or shine!).
+The destinations may be familiar, but the routes to get there and back won't be!
+Our ride-outs team aim to provide a motorcycle-friendly route on each run: save the highways for the cars!"
       -
         type: heading
         attrs: